Bobby Ray Parks Jr.

-Bobby Ray Barbosa Parks Jr. (born February 19, 1993) is a Filipino-American professional basketball player for Nagoya Diamond Dolphins of the Japanese B.League.
-A 6'4" guard, he played college basketball for the NU Bulldogs for three years before declaring for the NBA draft in 2015 where he went undrafted.
+Bobby Ray Barbosa Parks Jr. (born February 19, 1993) is a Filipino-American professional basketball player for the Osaka Evessa of the B.League.
+A 6 feet 4 inches (1.93 meters) tall guard, he played college basketball for the NU Bulldogs for three years before declaring for the 2015 NBA draft, where he went undrafted.

-Early life and high school career
+Early life

-Parks was born in Parañaque, Metro Manila to Bobby Parks Sr. and Marifer Celine Barbosa.
-His father was playing basketball in the Philippines.
-Parks Sr. had been drafted 58th overall in the third round of the 1984 NBA draft and went on to become a seven-time Philippine Basketball Association (PBA) Best Import awardee and Hall of Famer.
+Parks was born on February 19, 1993, in Parañaque, Metro Manila, to Marifer Celine Barbosa, a Filipina, and Bobby Ray Parks Sr., an African American professional basketball player who was then active in the Philippine Basketball Association (PBA).
+Parks Sr. had been drafted 58th overall in the third round of the 1984 NBA draft, and went on to become a seven-time Philippine Basketball Association (PBA) Best Import awardee and Hall of Famer.

 Parks Sr. and Barbosa separated.
-Barbosa moved to Los Angeles in 2003, while Parks Sr. left for Memphis, Tennessee, in 2005.
+Barbosa moved to Los Angeles, California, in 2003, while Parks Sr. left for Memphis, Tennessee, in 2005.
 Parks and his younger sister, Celine, remained in the Philippines until 2006, when his sister went to live with their mother, while he went to live with his father and his stepfamily, who were also Filipino.
 After moving to Memphis, Parks started playing organized basketball at the age of 13.
-As a freshman and sophomore, he attended St. George's Independent School in Collierville, Tennessee, where he was named Tennessee's Division II-A Mr. Basketball as the state's private school player of the year in 2009.

-Parks transferred to Melrose High School for the 2009–10 season and helped his team win a class AAA state championship.
+As a freshman and sophomore, Parks attended St. George's Independent School in Collierville, Tennessee, where he was named Tennessee's Division II-A Mr. Basketball as the state's private school player of the year in 2009.
+He transferred to Melrose High School for the 2009–10 season and helped his team win a class AAA state championship.
 In November 2010, he committed to Georgia Tech as the No. 31-ranked shooting guard in the class of 2011, but later decommitted and followed his father back to the Philippines.